Roots to Wellness Cultivating Healing, Growth & Empowerment in Black Families & Communities

 Care Leaver Empowerment Pathway

 A pathway for care‑experienced young people, created to support the move from care into independent adult life.
-Through peer mentoring, skills and career development, and confidence‑building activities, we centre empowerment and belonging – helping young Black adults take their next steps toward stability, purpose and self‑defined success.
+Through peer mentoring, skills and career development, and confidence‑building activities, we centre empowerment and belonging – helping young Black adults and those from the Global Majority take their next steps toward stability, purpose and self‑defined success.

 Workforce Development: Training & Peer-Led Mentorship

-We offer training and mentorship for professionals and organisations committed to inclusive leadership, anti‑racist practice and culturally competent care.
-Our peer‑led mentoring programmes bring Black lived experience to the centre, connecting practitioners with community mentors who share real insight into the challenges and strengths of Black families, and creating space for honest reflection, growth and change.
-Through interactive workshops and mentoring partnerships, participants learn to lead with empathy, equity and impact – helping to shape systems of care that truly serve Black communities and, in turn, everyone.
+We provide training and mentorship for professionals and organisations committed to inclusive leadership, anti-racist practice and culturally responsive care.
+Our peer-led mentoring programmes centre Black and Global Majority communities lived experience, connecting practitioners with community mentors who offer real insight into the strengths, challenges and realities of the families they serve.
+This creates space for honest reflection, critical learning and meaningful change.
+Through interactive workshops and mentoring partnerships, participants develop the skills to lead with empathy, equity and accountability - helping to reshape systems of care so they are more just, inclusive and responsive for and all those facing marginalisation.

 Get Involved